chboishabba/tircorder-JOBBIE/README.md

 # TiRCorder: Part of the ITIR Suite

-Massive thank you to https://github.com/lamikr/rocm_sdk_builder, https://github.com/xuhuisheng/rocm-gfx803, and https://github.com/robertrosenbusch/gfx803_rocm for enabling development of this suite.
+Massive thank you to [lamikr](https://github.com/lamikr/rocm_sdk_builder), [xuhuisheng](https://github.com/xuhuisheng/rocm-gfx803), and [robertrosenbusch](https://github.com/robertrosenbusch/gfx803_rocm) for enabling development of this suite and providing incredible work for the sake of the public good.

 TiRCorder is an integral component of the Intergenerational Trauma-Informed Identity Rebuilder (ITIR) toolset.
 This multifaceted suite is designed to tackle complex challenges in data management, security, and user interaction, with a special focus on addressing the needs of those dealing with intergenerational trauma.
 Licensed under the Mozilla Public License, ITIR embodies a commitment to open, secure, and ethical technology development.